 The symptoms experienced by those with a ruptured eardrum can vary.
 The most common symptoms are a sudden sharp pain, drainage from the ear, buzzing or hearing loss.
 Some may not feel anything at all.

 If you experience any of these symptoms, contact your doctor as soon as possible.
 To confirm the diagnosis, your doctor will use an otoscope, a device with a light on the end, to look inside your ear.
 Usually, the hole or tear is visible.
-In order to test if the ruptured eardrum has affected your hearing, your doctor will also perform some hearing tests.
+In order to test if the ruptured eardrum has affected your hearing, an audiologist will also perform a hearing evaluation.

 The treatment for a tear in the eardrum is minimal; usually the eardrum will heal on its own within three months.
 To prevent ear infections, you may be prescribed antibiotic drops.
 To prevent pain, over-the-counter pain medication can be taken.
 If the eardrum is slow to heal or the perforation is too large, surgery may be needed.
 Your doctor will use a piece of your own tissue to mend the tear in a simple, outpatient procedure.